DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 cloud.
 To start using Terra, visit <https://app.terra.bio>.

 For more information about how to use Terra, visit the [Terra Support][terra-support] page.

+To register for a Terra account, see [How to register for a Terra account][terra-register].

 Overview of Dockstore
 ---------------------